Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/autogen/index.md

 ## Development Approach with Simulink and AMDC

 The figure below shows the Simulink + AMDC workflow.
-The Simulink + AMDC workflow separates control development into two domains; the Simulink model represents the control algorithm, while the AMDC is responsible for executing this logic at a fixed time interval using real sensor data:
+The Simulink + AMDC workflow separates control development into two domains:

 - **Design domain (Simulink):**
   The control algorithm is developed and validated using a graphical model.

 - **Execution domain (AMDC):**
-  The generated C code is executed in real time on the embedded controller.
+  The generated C code is executed in real time on the embedded controller at a fixed time interval.

 ```{image} resources/block-diagram.svg
 :height: 10em